scythemenace/CS3SH3/notes/potential_q_midterm.md

 - Initially the child has the value set as 0 which gets changed when the thread function is called by the thread created in the child process.
 - The thread can only access the memory space of the process it was created in which is the child process' memory space.
 The value gets changed to 5 in the child process and gets printed since the thread gets collected using `pthread_join()` before the print statement.
 - In the parent process code the value gets printed as 0 since previously the value was changed only in the child process' memory space.
 As we said before, the parent process has a different memory space, therefore, the value remains unchanged i.e. 0.

-### IPC, Two Models and Where To Use One

-IPC stands for **Inter-Process Communication**.
-It refers to the mechanisms used by processes to exchange data and communicate with each other in an operating system.
-Since processes have separate memory spaces, they need IPC techniques to share information, coordinate their actions, or synchronize their behavior.

-It has two models:-

-- `Shared Memory`: Two or more processes communicate by accessing a common memory space.
-Processes can read or write to this memory area to exchange information.
-- `Message Passing`: Processes communicate by sending and receiving messages, typically through the operating system.
-Difference between shared memory and message passing is that this model is simpler and safer (no need to worry about synchronization issues), but it may be slower than shared memory due to the overhead of message copying and system calls.

-Shared memory is used when data has to be frequently transferred between processes without the overhead required for system calls.
-Typically in these cases a large amount of data is being transferred which is not very efficient using the message passing model.
-Message Passing is useful when processes are loosely-coupled i.e. only need to exchange small messages.
-Additionally in certain systems where shared-memory isn't applicable (like distributed systems) message passing is the only option.